-Kenosha County UW-Extension faculty will review applications and select approximately 25 youth to be interviewed by the Extension Education Committee.
+Extension Kenosha County will review applications and select approximately 25 youth to be interviewed by the Extension Education Committee.

 4. Youth representation:

 In an effort to strive for representation of the entire county youth population, selection of youth will be based upon equal opportunity.